Scottsdale’s Sports Bar Heavy Hitters

 With locations across Scottsdale and the Phoenix metro area, Zipps Sports Grill is always close to the action.
 The neighborhood bar and grill can satisfy your cravings for pub-style eats with a menu that includes dishes such as beer cheese pretzels, peel-and-eat-shrimp, and Philly steak rolls made with top sirloin, cherry peppers, onions, and melted cheese all wrapped up in a spring roll and served with a side of horsey ranch.
 Tune-in to a game here or play one.
 Zipps has classic games like shuffleboard, billiards, and darts at each of their locations.

-All fans are welcome to belly-up to the bar at this family owned and operated sports bar.
+All fans are welcome to belly-up to the bar at this family-owned and operated sports bar.
 K O’Donnell’s, or KO’s for short, has more than 70 televisions on-site, an expansive shaded patio, and a relaxed vibe inside where sports enthusiasts can catch everything from college football games to horse races.
-KO’s offers a roster of local drafts, as well as daily food and drink deals, such as happy-hour discounts on pizza and wine on Mondays, and 3-for-$6 street tacos on Tuesdays.
-If you’re a night owl, reverse happy hour specials include apps like the fried ravioli and hatch green chile deviled eggs.
+KO’s offers a roster of local drafts, as well as daily food and drink deals, such as happy-hour discounts on chorizo queso dip and pickle-flavored popcorn Mon-Fri 3 p.m.-7 p.m.
+If you’re a night owl, reverse happy hour specials include apps like the fried ravioli and hatch green chile deviled eggs starting at 9 p.m.
 This North Scottsdale locale has off-track betting, trivia nights, and a hangover brunch that is not to be missed.

 Positioned at the corner of Scottsdale and Thunderbird Roads near the Scottsdale Airport, The Hanger boasts aviation-themed décor and satisfies hungry sports fans with their selection of classic bar food and lineup of local and craft beers.
 Watch the game on one of their 25 TVs or place your bets with on-site OTB.